Research Consortium Opportunities, Collaborative Awards

 - Promoting un-meetings as self-organizing events to bring together potential partners

-- Developing mechanisms to support a robust training network.
+- Developing mechanisms to support a robust training consortium.

-A directory of CTSA Hub regional networks including CTSA and non-CTSA member institutions.
+A directory of CTSA Hub regional consortiums including CTSA and non-CTSA member institutions.

 Trial Innovation Network

 The Trial Innovation Network is a collaborative national network that focuses on operational innovation, excellence and collaboration.

 This program allows three or more CTSA Program hubs to work together to develop, demonstrate and disseminate innovative, experimental approaches to overcoming translational science roadblocks.

 These supplements allow investigators from two or more CTSA Program hubs to form collaborations to implement, assess, and/or disseminate discoveries in methods, approaches, education and training in clinical and translational science.